GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_examples.md

 For a variety of 3W map examples, browse the Maps/Infographics section on [Reliefweb](https://reliefweb.int/updates?view=maps&search=title%3A%223W%22).

 :::{dropdown} Example: Hurricane Melissa | Jamaica
-The two 3W example maps below demonstrate how such products develop as new information becomes available.
-The first map, produced at the beginning of November by a single organization (MapAction), contains limited data and represents an initial community assessment.
+The two 3W example maps below demonstrate how such __products develop__ as new information becomes available.
+The first map, produced at the beginning of November by a single organization (MapAction), contains limited data and represents an __initial community assessment__.
 Three weeks later, the second map created jointly by MapAction and OCHA, includes significantly more information.
-In addition to expanded data, the map’s styling has also evolved.
-This progression is entirely normal; maps are expected to improve and become more detailed over time.
+In addition to expanded data, the __map’s styling has also evolved__.
+This progression is entirely normal; maps are expected to __improve__ and become __more detailed__ over time.
 What matters most is establishing an initial version that can be updated and refined as the response advances.

 :::{figure} ../../fig/4.8_3w_jamaica_03_11_2025.png
 ---